-In response to rapid growth over the last seven years, the City has implemented provisions to establish a framework for efficient growth management:
+In response to rapid growth over the last several decades, the City may consider plans to implement provisions to establish a framework for efficient growth management:

 - 1. Minimum density standards for all zones; - 2.
 Increased opportunities for affordable housing types (small lot single family, attached dwellings, multiple family, and manufactured dwellings) in medium density zones; - 3.
 A new high density overlay district to ensure that only multiple family construction occurs in certain areas of the community; - 4.
-A Community Planning Area concept for more efficient land use and higher density housing mixes; - 5.
+A Community Planning Area Overlay for more efficient land use and higher density housing mixes; - 5.
 Design standards to allow and mitigate for these smaller lots and higher densities, while maintaining a small-town feel.